santteegt/botframework-example/README.md

 ### Chatbot features

 * Intent-aware chatbot.
+* Connection with external APIs for product information retrieval.
 * Omnichannel communication framework, so you can plug-in your chatbot implementation on any messaging platform.
 * Messaging logging storage for analytics.
 * Chatbot implementation examples using a both a cloud-based ML service and a custom model.